xxfoundation/elixxir-docs/end_to_end.md

 `PutMessage` or `PutManyMessages` are used by clients to send messages.
 The return values for these two methods indicates whether or not the messages were accepted into message slots of the specified rounds.
-For example if all message slots are filled then the return value indicates the message was not accepted and the client must resend.
+For example if all message slots are filled then the return value indicates the message was not accepted and the client must resend to a different round.

 ### Receiving messages